joeshannon/edc-page/_playFuture/thecamelsback2020.md

 </div>

 <div class="alert alert-danger" role="alert">
 The Camel's Back has been postponed due to current Government advice.
-A message from the chair can be read <a href="{{ site.baseurl }}{% link pages/coronavirus.md %}" class="alert-link">here</a>.
+A message from the Chair can be read <a href="{{ site.baseurl }}{% link pages/coronavirus.md %}" class="alert-link">here</a>.
 Follow our <a href="#social-footer" class="alert-link">social media</a> for latest updates.
 </div>